abhishek8434/seleniumwithPython/README.md

 ### Example Test

-Here’s an example of a simple test for the Google homepage:
+Here’s an example of a simple test for the Playground homepage:

 ```python
 from selenium import webdriver